 Lying between these two towns is Vernazza.
 Its parish church bears thè signs of Genoese Romanesque style.
 Along the hìlltops of the Cinque Terre there is a charming path that takes in ali of the locai sanctuaries and offers breathtaking views as you look down from a giddy height on thè towns below: the itinerary that takes you to the sanctuaries located in the naturai greenery is truly spectacular.

-The hanging vineyards supported by dry-stone walls are characteristic of this area and an amazing example of landscape architecture created by man in difficult natural conditions.
 The creation of the Cinque Terre National Park and the Marine Reserve, together with UNESCO's recognition of these areas as part of world cuitural heritage, represent a commit-ment - and a challenge - to maintain this pre-carious balance between nature and culture.
 Thanks to the work of thè C.A.I., the network of panoramic paths are well-marked and very popular with tourists and trekkers.
 Some of them are also suitable for horses and mountain bikes.